9-FS/minecraft_server_status/readme.md

     1. Copy your token into `discord_bot.token`.

    If you don't know how to do these steps, I recommend [this tutorial](https://www.writebots.com/discord-bot-token/).
-1. Copy your minecraft server IP into `minecraft_server_ip.config`.
+1. Copy your minecraft server IP with port into `minecraft_server_ip.config`.
 1. Execute `main_outer.py` with python or execute the compiled `Metric METAR for Discord.exe`.

 <div style="page-break-after: always;"></div>